julepka/my-talks/README.md

 This repo is where I keep a list of my tech talks about application security and related topics.

 My name is Julia.
-Nice to meet you! 👋
+I'm from Ukraine 🇺🇦 Nice to meet you! 👋

 I'm a Lead Security Engineer at [Cossack Labs](https://cossacklabs.com), building convenient and affordable data security and encryption solutions.
 My main personal specialization is mobile application security and Secure SDLC, as I have a solid background in mobile application development.
 I like to build stuff, not to break it 😄 I hold an SSCP certification.